saitamasahil/QuickOpener/README.md

 ![Header Image](https://raw.githubusercontent.com/saitamasahil/QuickOpener/main/banner.jpg)

 An add-on for Pixel Launcher running on Android 13 QPR2.
-This add-on enables a quick launch feature pixel launcher's searchbar.
+This add-on enables a quick launch feature on pixel launcher's searchbar.

 ### Compatibility
 This module is expected to work on ROMs which are based on fairly unmodified Android source code.